couchbase/cbft/DESIGN.md

 ## Bucket Deletion

+(BUCKETD)

 If a bucket is deleted, any full-text indexes based on that bucket should be, by default, automatically deleted.

-The proposal is ns-server invoke a synchronous command-line tool or program that can list and/or delete the cbft indexes that have a data source from a given bucket.
+The proposal is ns-server invoke a synchronous command-line tool or REST API that can list and/or delete the cbft indexes that have a data source from a given bucket.

 The listing operation allows ns-server to potentially display UI